NeelBhatt/Docs-1/aspnet/aspnetcore/client-side/bower.md

       app.UseStaticFiles();
       ````

+>[!NOTE]
-   Note: Be sure to install the `Microsoft.AspNetCore.StaticFiles` NuGet package.
+>Be sure to install the `Microsoft.AspNetCore.StaticFiles` NuGet package.
 Without it, the `UseStaticFiles` extension method will not resolve.

 1. With the Index.html file opened, press `Ctrl+Shift+W` to view the page in the browser.
 Verify that the jumbotron styling is applied, the jQuery code responds when the button is clicked, and that the Bootstrap button changes state.